g1776/ElephantsDBSCANResearch/README.md

 # Elephants DBSCAN Research
 ### Gregory Glatzer

-This repository accompanies the research paper **Applying DBSCAN to Elephant Movement Data**
+This repository accompanies the research paper **An Analysis of Elephants’ Movement Data in Sub-Saharan Africa Using Clustering**

 ## Contents